 Marcia has an undergraduate degree in social communication from Universidad de Chile (Chile), a MA in International Studies and a PhD in Human Geography from the University Sheffield.
 Marcia is a Fellow of the Higher Education Academy.

-Marcia has recently been awarded a place on the Scottish Crucible 2022, an award-winning leadership and development programme.
+In 2022, Marcia was awarded a place on the Scottish Crucible, an award-winning leadership and development programme.

 Marcia is also a Researcher and co-funder member of Comparative Analysis in International Migration and Displacement in the Americas (CAMINAR).